 Contrary to what some believe, a beautiful wedding doesn't have to cost tens of thousands.
 However, if you go into wedding planning unaware and unconscious of the cost of things, you could end up spending close to that and more than you ever wanted.

 Before setting any concrete plans or making any down payments, be careful and make sure you avoid these common and expensive wedding planning mistakes.
-I can assure you, you'll not only throw a beautiful affair but stay on budget as well.
+You'll not only throw a beautiful affair but stay on budget as well.